chalvarado96/exploring-ohio-birth-weights/README.md

 ## Purpose/ Emphasis

 The notebook emphasizes the following skills:
-  * Reading in data and creating dataframes with _Pandas_.
+  * Reading in data and creating DataFrames with _Pandas_.
   * Cleaning, relabelling, and organizing data for presentation with _Pandas_ and _NumPy_.
   * Creating and fine-tuning various plots using _Matplotlib_.
   * Representing geographical data through _Plotly_.
   * Inferring and drawing conclusions from data.

-**Note:** Code is written with the intention of notebook cells to run without dependency on previous cells after initial dataframe construction.
+**Note:** Code is written with the intention of notebook cells to run without dependency on previous cells after initial DataFrame construction.
 This is in hopes of users copying and modifying plot attributes for their own projects without much hassle.

 ---

 ## Prerequisites

-The following interface/ packages are neccessary for proper function:
+The following interface/ packages are necessary for proper function:

 Requirement | Version
 ------------|--------